Bloodborne: Chalice Dungeons

-Chalice Dungeons are specialized dungeons that become available to the player through use of special items and materials.
+Chalice Dungeons are specialized dungeons that become available to the player through the use of special items and materials.
 Each dungeon can be generated as a fixed version with preset layouts, items, and enemies as well as a "root" version that randomly generates novel configurations of the dungeon through procedural generation.
 The dungeons vary in depth and difficulty and are formed by performing a ritual with a Chalice and other materials in the Hunter's Dream.
 Chalice Dungeons are optional and provide additional content to the player.
 Gameplay is much the same as the main story in that it contains various areas and enemies that the player must overcome to complete the Dungeon.
 Each Chalice Dungeon contains multiple bosses that the player must defeat to progress through the Dungeon's levels, some of which are fought in the main world, others which are unique to the Chalice Dungeons.
 Special types of lootable chests not found in the main story are hidden throughout the Dungeons, providing the player with the materials to generate more Dungeons.
-One major difference between the main story and the Chalice Dungeons is the world design.
-In the main world of Yharnam, the design is open-ended, more spacious, and is a mixture of indoor and outdoor environments.
+One major difference between the main story and the Chalice Dungeons is the world's design.
+In the main world of Yharnam, the design is open-ended, more spacious, and a mixture of indoor and outdoor environments.
 Chalice Dungeons are only indoors, cramped, and contain many traits of a typical dungeon.
 The branching paths featured in the main story are still present in the Chalice Dungeons.
 Another important difference is the objectives.
 In the main story, players journey through many different locations with many different objectives.
 In the Chalice Dungeons, the player's primary objective is to locate a door, then find the lever to open the door, which is located elsewhere, and then battle the boss behind the door.
 After the boss is defeated, the player enters the next area, which will be completely different, and completes the same goal.
 The cycle repeats at least three times before the entire Chalice Dungeon is cleared.
 Chalice Dungeons, like the main story, can be played alone or cooperatively with other players.